stakingled/-Stakes-Almond-/README.md

 Almond
-ERC-20 / BEP-20 Advanced Staking
-Advanced Staking for Standard ERC-20 / BEP-20 tokens
+ERC-20 / BEP-20 Advanced Staking for Standard ERC-20 / BEP-20 tokens

 What is Almond Smart Contract?